karrich/KDD-CUP-2023-solution/nn model/README.md

 ## test data
 When building the training data, we used the test dataset.
 And we experimentally found that this data is very important.
+# Recall
+Rule recalls have been made prior to recalls using the MLP model.
+Rule Recall provides up to 200 candidates per session, while MLP Recall does a supplemental recall to ensure that each session has 250 candidates.